micmejia/bible-dump/AMPC/Mark/Mark 9.md

-And [^b]Peter took up the conversation, saying, Master, it is good _and_ suitable _and_ beautiful for us to be here.
+And Peter took up the conversation, saying, Master, it is good _and_ suitable _and_ beautiful for us to be here.
 Let us make three booths (tents)--one for You and one for Moses and one for Elijah.